rackerlabs/docs-aws/docs/rackspace-elastic-engineering-and-optimizer/index.rst

 .. note::

-  AMR requires :ref:`optimizer` or :ref:`optimizer_platform` as a prerequisite.
+  AMR requires :ref:`optimizer_plus` or :ref:`optimizer_platform` as a prerequisite.

 .. _vm_management:

 VM Management
 -------------

 VM Management (VMM) is a simple, full-featured tool that makes your most critical and time-consuming server tasks easy to complete.
 Built to be multi-cloud, VMM manages your VMs wherever they are located through a simple interface and billed on a consolidated invoice.
 Set up your cloud the way you want and then proceed with your migrations, transformations, and new development activities.

 VMM complements Rackspace Elastic Engineering by removing critical but distracting workloads so you can focus your resources on building your next-generation infrastructure.

 Services
 ^^^^^^^^

 VMM is currently in Limited Availability (LA).
 Descriptions of all services are subject to change.
 In LA, VMM provides patching, and in subsequent releases, it might include backup services for multi-cloud infrastructures.
 VMM also provides the following services:

 * Reporting
 * Support